Percutaneous Endoscopic Gastrostomy (PEG) tube

-It is a soft, plastic feeding tube that goes into your stomach.
-Liquid, such as formula, fluids, and medicines, can be put through the PEG tube if you cannot eat or drink all the nutrients you need.
+It is a soft, plastic feeding tube.
+It goes into your stomach.
+Liquid, such as formula, fluids, and medicines can be put through the PEG tube if you cannot eat or drink all the nutrients you need.
 It can also be used to take air and fluid out of your stomach.

 How do I get a PEG tube?

-Your doctor will make a small incision (cut in your skin) and put the PEG tube in an opening in your stomach; this is called a stoma.
-A small balloon is blown up on the end of the PEG tube inside your stomach, and there is a small disc on the outside to hold it in place.
+Your doctor will make a small incision (cut in your skin).
+Then, they put the PEG tube in an opening in your stomach.
+This is called a stoma.
+A small balloon is blown up on the end of the PEG tube inside your stomach and a small disc is on the outside to hold it in place.

 What are the risks of getting a PEG tube?